 Selfoss sits just over an hour’s drive southeast of Reykjavik and is home to Olfusa waterfall, outdoor pools and walking trails along the Olfusa River.

-If you visit in the summer months, make sure to see the cute Sumar á Selfossi festival that involves lots of homemade goodies, colourful ribbons and fireworks.
+It makes a great stop on any Golden Circle tour and one that’s dominated by the natural geography that’s all around it.
+If you visit in the summer months, see the cute Sumar á Selfossi festival that involves lots of homemade goodies, colourful ribbons and fireworks.

-It’s so much fun and you get to see why Selfoss is one of the best towns in Iceland to experience.
+It’s so much fun, and you get to see why Selfoss is one of the best towns in Iceland to experience.

 Read more: Best tours to book from Reykjavik